Skyshader77/Lacryma-Hydra/chapter16.typ

 Someone stepped on her tail.
 Spartak barked cheerfully, treacherously wagging his tail at Serena who shone with exuberance tonight. #emph[So much from man’s best friend.]

-"Apologies, pumpkin face, I did not mean to startle you," said Serena as she looked at the vial of gray liquid carried by Nix.
+"Apologies, Phoenix Wing, I did not mean to startle you," said Serena as she looked at the vial of gray liquid carried by Nix.
 Nix meowed angrily.
 She and Claradore had spent the better part of the afternoon brewing this inodorous concoction from ingredients which names had long changed from the days of the Grimoire of Red.

 "And where do you think you are going with that?"